ammarbinfaisal/sahl/DOCS.md

 ### `match`

-Works for types with constructors.
+Works for types with constructors and also as a switch statement.

 ```rs
 type Person = PersonS(string) | PersonI(int);